MrMallet/AnagramFinder/README.md

 #### G00304978

 # Countdown Letters Game Solver
-Creating an algorithm that solves the nine letter Countdown game according to the rules of the game.
+The aim of the project is to create an algorithm that solves the nine letter Countdown game according to the rules of the game.
-Also to create the wordlist used in the project but for the mean time we'll use wordsEn.txt.
+Secondary to that, to create a worlist that most closely represent that used by the Countdown game itself.

 ## Background
 The first task I completed as part of this project was to Google "countdown letters game solver".